 – Tom Lawson, Founder of the Canadian Student Debating Federation

-In 1967 Tom Lawson, a teacher in Port Hope, Ontario brought together high school students from around the province to participate in an invitational debating tournament.
+In 1967 Tom Lawson, a teacher at Trinity College in Port Hope, Ontario brought together high school students from around the province to participate in an invitational debating tournament.
 Over the next few years, more and more students from all over the country were drawn to the event and in 1972 the invitational enjoyed its first year of national participation.
 This marked the beginning of the Canadian Student Debating Federation, an organization which has evolved in the decades since to become an overarching organization responsible for the promotion and support of high school debating in Canada.
+The Federation became far more about belief in and zeal debate acted out by educators throughout Canada, at a grassroots level.

 While the National Seminar continues to be a keystone of the CSDF mandate, an agreement reached in 2003 between Upper Canada College, CSDF and Mr. Willis S. McLeese provided opportunities for the CSDF to expand its role within Canadian debating.
 This agreement resulted in the creation of the Willis McLeese Opportunities Fund, which provides financial support for projects that contribute to the growth of debating all over the country.
-In addition to financial support, the agreement led to the creation of the Willis S. McLeese Chair in Canadian Debating, a joint position between Upper Canada College and the CSDF whose role it is to support both organizations in their quest to improve Canadian debating.
+In 2020, a new temporary agreement was reached allowing the CSDF more access to funds to continue growth.